espocrm/documentation/docs/administration/log.md

 If the parameter *sql* is set to true, all executed SQL queries will be printed to the log.
 Requires *INFO* or *DEBUG* level.
 Not to be enabled on production.

+If *sql* is set to true, and the log level is *NOTICE* or higher, than only failed queries will be logged.
+As of v8.2.

 ## Handlers

 *As of v6.1.*